ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-2-0-announcement.md

 ***UPDATE (26/03/24):** Bee 2.0 is now live!
-[Update](https://docs.ethswarm.org/docs/bee/working-with-bee/upgrading-bee) your node to experience all the enhancements introduced in 2.0 and [learn how to get started with erasure coding](https://docs.ethswarm.org/docs/develop/access-the-swarm/erasure-coding).*
+[Update](https://docs.ethswarm.org/docs/bee/working-with-bee/upgrading-bee) your node to experience all the enhancements introduced in 2.0 and [learn how to get started with erasure coding](https://docs.ethswarm.org/docs/develop/access-the-swarm/erasure-coding).
+See the [release notes](https://github.com/ethersphere/bee/releases/tag/v2.0.0) for a detailed list of changes.*

 With just a week left until the launch of Bee 2.0 on March 26th, now is a time of great anticipation for the Swarm community and decentralised storage enthusiasts around the globe. **This release is not just an update**; it signifies a major leap forward in our journey towards creating a more fair, censorship-resistant, and user-driven internet.